Pengxin-Guo/Awesome-Domain-Adaptation/README.md

 - **Motivation**: In this paper, they consider a more realistic transfer scenario: **our target domain is comprised of multiple sub-targets implicitly blended with each other**, so that learners could not identify which sub-target each unlabeled sample belongs to.
 - **Method**: They propose Adversarial Meta-Adaptation Network (**AMEAN**), a adversarial transfer framework incorporating meta-learner dynamically inducing meta-sub-targets to auto-design adversarial adaptation losses, which effectively achieve transfers in BTDA.
-- **Dataset**: MNIST, MNIST-M, SVHN, USPS, Synthetic Digits, Office-31, Office-Home.
+- **Datasets**: MNIST, MNIST-M, SVHN, USPS, Synthetic Digits, Office-31, Office-Home.

 ## Open Compound Domain Adaptation (OCDA)